kh4r00n/breweries_bees/README.md

 6 - Make a mount point to access the directories in your container on Azure Data Lake Storage. https://docs.databricks.com/data/data-sources/azure/azure-datalake-gen2.html#mount-azure-data-lake-gen2

-7 - 3 notebooks using Python and PySpark to perform the required transformations requested by the case, each notebook referring to a layer: bronze, silver, gold. https://docs.databricks.com/notebooks/notebooks-use-case-data-transformation.html
+7 - Create 3 notebooks using Python and PySpark to perform the required transformations requested by the case, each notebook referring to a layer: bronze, silver, gold. https://docs.databricks.com/notebooks/notebooks-use-case-data-transformation.html

 8 - Access the Azure Data Factory instance, create a pipeline, in the activities panel, expand the databricks option, select notebook, and drag 3 to the plan.
 Configure linked services for Azure Key Vault and Azure Databricks, configure the notebook paths, and link the sequential execution of notebooks in case of successful execution.